Candidates campaign spending

 The laws apply in what is called the ‘regulated period’.

-The regulated period begins on the date you officially become a candidate and ends on polling day, 7 May 2026.
+The regulated period begins on the day after the date you officially become a candidate and ends on polling day, 7 May 2026.

 The earliest date you can officially become a candidate for the May 2026 elections is Monday 30 March 2026.